eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/migrating-stores/index.md

 ## Sizing and Deployment

-- size and deploy of the new store (refer to the capacity planning / sizing considerations, refer to the docker container / orchestration)
+- size and deploy the new store (refer to the capacity planning / sizing considerations, refer to the docker container / orchestration)
 - store specific config (e.g. search-all-graphs in SD)

 ## Transferring Data and Configuration

-- backing-up / exporting and restore / import of graphs, DI-projects, configuration (if any)
+- backup / export and restore / import of graphs, DI-projects, configuration (if any)
     - graphs
         - blacklisting the DI projects graphs
     - config
         - DM
-            - stardog text match support (this is a DM parameter!)
+            - Stardog text match support (this is a DM parameter!)
             - search queries
             - navigation
     - DP